-ADN Program
+ADN PROGRAM

-In addition to the NONREFUNDABLE Background Check Fee of \$45, THE ESTIMATED TOTAL CHARGES FOR THE ENTIRE EDUCATIONAL PROGRAM WITH NONREFUNDABLE STRF does not include the following, if applicable: Additional Official Transcript Fee \$5, 24-Hour Official

-Transcript Fee \$10, Urgent Official Transcript Fee \$25, Return Check Fee \$25, Additional Immunizations and Titers, Retake Tuition (as described in the catalog), Non-Attendance at Clinical Remediation Sessions (as described in the catalog), and Additional Fees (if applicable).
+In addition to the NONREFUNDABLE Application Fee of \$50 and Background Check Fee of \$56.50, THE ESTIMATED TOTAL CHARGES FOR THE ENTIRE EDUCATIONAL PROGRAM WITH NONREFUNDABLE STRF does not include the following, if applicable: Parchment, Inc. fee for official transcripts; Urgent Official Transcript Fee \$25, Return Check Fee \$25, Additional Immunizations and Titers, Retake Tuition (as described in the catalog), Non-Attendance at Clinical Remediation Sessions (as described in the catalog), and Additional Fees (if applicable).
+The application fee remains the same for students applying directly with Stanbridge University or through the Centralized Application Service (CAS).